JayWood/the-seo-framework/readme.txt

 	* External Sitemap plugin detection, it now uses constants to search for when applicable.
 * **Fixed:**
 	/
+	* Added cache key language detection, to build correct descriptions for the right language.
+This works on WPML, qTranslate X and many other translation plugins.
 	* Added back Genesis schema.org `<head>` markup indicator on the home page.
 	* Post type support check was run throughout the WordPress admin dashboard, now it only checks if there are actually posts to check.
 	* WPML query args canonical pagination links.
 	* Plausible description cache conflict when the home page has been switched from page to blog in the SEO settings page.
 	* WPML URL base structure check was done wrongfully, the canonical URLs are now fixed for multilingual pages.
 	* Incorrect title counter length on all posts and pages when the home page title tagline has been removed.
 This issue was first encountered in version 2.5.0.
+	* TODO Incorrect description was output on some archives.
 	* The removal of title additions now correctly reflect on the title counter length when JavaScript is disabled.
 	* The removal of title additions are now also reflecting its setting on the placeholders within categories and tags.
 	* Some deprecated functions gave a fatal error or warning, this has been resolved.